 Finally, the collection has 4 nail polishes ($2.95).
 Left to right: Icylicious, Ice, Ice Baby, Always in My Mint and Ben & Cherries.
 These are all very light pastels with subtle iridescent shimmer, and took about three coats to reach opacity.

 I originally thought these would be dupes of the popular ulta3 Pretty Pastels collection from last year, but they’re actually very different – they’re paler, and the shimmer is more obvious.
 I took some comparison shots:

 In my opinion, this is one of the best collections Essence has released so far.
 My top picks are the shimmer pearls and the cream blush (and the hand wipes – so handy!), but there’s sure to be something in here for everyone.
 The packaging isn’t the most durable or elegant, but with such budget-friendly prices, I’m confident in predicting that these will go flying off the shelves!
-This product was provided for review, which did not affect my opinion.
+This product was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.